mitranim/jisp/readme.md

 Jisp's extremely simple syntax protects against common JS pitfalls, and it builds some common coding patterns right into the language, helping keep your code short.

-See [documentation on the project page](http://mitranim.github.io/jisp/).
+See the [interactive online documentation](http://mitranim.github.io/jisp/).
 You can contribute to the documentation by sending pull requests to the [gh-pages](https://github.com/Mitranim/jisp/tree/gh-pages) branch of this repo.

 ## Installation and Usage